Commended Entry: "Malta My Homecountry" by Matthew Borg from Malta

 Thank you for the wonderful essay "Malta My Homecountry", Matthew.
 Your story makes us want to travel to Malta NOW!
 Well done!

-Our Ghana Facts for Kids will share fascinating facts about the African country: geography, landmarks, people, economy, animals, food and much more
+Our Guatemala Facts for Kids will share fun geography facts for Guatemala, the country and people, animals, food and travel tips

 Go back from Malta My Homecountry to Kids-World-Travel-Guide Homepage